 New smells that cats don’t immediately recognize may be a threat to them.
 They’ll avoid any scents that they don’t trust.
 This helps keep outdoor cats safe, as they recognize scents before they recognize anything by sight.

 If a new cat enters the area, cats can detect this and either work to defend their territory or cautiously inspect the newcomer.

 When you walk in the house after being around other animals, your cat may react with caution or aggression.
 They can smell these new scents on you.
-For some cats, unfamiliar scents mean danger.
+For some cats, unfamiliar scents may intimidate them.
 More laid-back or easy-going cats may not have a strong reaction to strange scents.

 Recognizing Their Owners

-Cats recognize each other, predators, and their owners based on scents.
+Cats recognize each other, predators, and their owners based on smells.
 Scent is a crucial part of how cats communicate and how they know what to trust in their environments.